Resource-based Environmental Management Plan (EMP)

 - Site-specific aspects (e.g. natural and social environment)

 Before we can begin, we have to determine what legislation and standards must be taken into account.
-These may relate to water use and disposal of waste water, protection of vegetation and health and safety legislations and standards.
+These may relate to water use, the disposal of waste water, care for area vegetation, and related health and safety legislations and standards.

 We also need to determine whether any natural or cultural heritage sites may be affected by construction and think about such issues as access roads, entrances, places where large vehicles can turn, and exits.
 Our aim is to minimise the effects of such activities on the natural environment and neighbouring communities as far as possible.